githubdmn/code-js/src/misc/questions-01.md

 events, which represent specific occurrences or states that can trigger actions or behaviors in the program.

+Event-driven programming is a programming paradigm in which the flow of the program is determined by events.
+Events are occurrences that happen during the execution of a program, and they can be caused by a variety of factors, such as user input, sensor input, or other programs.

+1. `Event Emitters`:
+  Event emitters are objects that generate events.
+They provide the mechanism for triggering events and notifying registered event handlers when an event occurs.
+Event emitters are an essential part of event-driven programming frameworks and libraries.

-1. `Events`:
+2. `Events`:
   Events are actions or occurrences that take place within a system.
 Examples of events include user interactions (clicking a button, pressing a key), network events (receiving data, establishing a connection), system events (timer expiration, file changes), and custom events defined by the application.

-2. `Event Handlers`:
-  Event handlers are functions or code blocks that are associated with specific events.
-They define the behavior or actions to be executed when the corresponding event occurs.
-Event handlers are registered to listen for events and are triggered automatically when the event occurs.

 3. `Event Loop`:
   The event loop is a central component that continuously listens for events and